 And Keith Raper, who works for Phill Allen, leads the charge for European business development at ALLpaQ.

 “We’ve all risen up out of economic distress to be in high tech industries,” says Mark.

 A key component of cultivating commercial success amid changing circumstances is being open to trying out different things.
 When the old ways are no longer working, it’s important to experiment with something new.

-Mark recounts how eight years ago a client asked him if HPNE, then entirely focused on distribution, would start building single use assemblies for use in its bioprocess.
+Mark recounts how eight years ago a client had a question for him.
+At the time, distribution was a main focus for HPNE.
+He wanted to know if they would start building single use assemblies for use in its bioprocess.
 He immediately said yes.

-HPNE built a clean room in its Rhode Island facility, initiated the manufacturing, and hasn’t looked back since in its passion for providing custom single use solutions to the global life sciences sector.
+HPNE has a clean room in its Rhode Island facility, initiated the manufacturing, and hasn’t looked back since.
+Their drive comes from their passion for providing custom single use solutions to the global life sciences sector.

 During these eight years, and driven by the rapid adoption of single-use technology in biopharma, the connections between a man from Pottsville and the English town of Grimsby have deepened fast.

-Grit, resourcefulness, and a drive to get things done.
-These are qualities that continue to mark out places like Pottsville and Grimsby, via New England, in an increasingly complex and interconnected world.
+Grit, resourceful, and the ability to get things done.
+These are qualities that continue to mark out places like Pottsville and Grimsby.
+In comparison, New England is in an increasingly complex and interconnected world.